Kaiede/docker-minecraft-bedrock-backup/README.md

       - /opt/bedrock/server:/server
 ```

 The service should always depend on all the bedrock servers listed in your `docker-compose.yml` file.
 We want to let the minecraft servers start before taking a backup on launch.
 It is recommended to set `container_name` for each server that will be backed up as docker-compose will assign one automatically if it isn’t set, and this simplifies configuring the backup service.

+The service uses a tool called `entrypoint-demoter` to avoid running the service as root.
+By default it will automatically demote the service to the user and group that owns your backups directory.
+On some systems you will need to configure this manually, using the environment variables below.

 For the volumes, we need to configure them this way:
 * Map in `docker.sock`.
 The above example should work fine for when docker runs as root.
 When running rootless, take the value you found earlier and include it like so: `/run/user/1000/docker.sock:/var/run/docker.sock`